SignPath/website/docs/documentation/users.md

 >
 > This role can assign roles to itself or other users.
 Since most roles include some permissions beyond that of _User Administrator_, any person with this role can escalate their own permissions by assigning roles to their own account or to users accounts they create specifically for this purpose.
 While this will be visible and detectable in audit logs, we suggest assigning this role carefully.
 >
-> For _Enterprise_ subscriptions, we suggest using [directory synchronization](#directory-sync) as the primary means of user and group administration.
+> We suggest using [directory synchronization](#directory-sync) as the primary means of user and group administration for large teams and organizations.

 {:.panel.tip}
 > **Role distribution hints**